dayandersen/Personal_Stats_Package/README.md

 * Implement regresssion / unit testing
 * Add csv reading/parsing functionality
 * Better format the repository so that it can more easily be expanded
+* Need to create method to find critical values for the various tests